Gummies and Oil and Pre-Rolls, Oh My! Plus, A Cannabinoid Cheat Sheet.

 - Oral Consumption (Gummies, Chocolates, etc.) - Listen, we all know how to eat a piece of candy.
 When you pop a cannabis gummy or edible, the active compounds in hemp and/or marijuana must travel through the body’s digestive system to then be metabolized and released in the bloodstream.
 That means that the full effects of the plant take longer to kick-in.
 When ingested, edibles like gummies can have a bioavailability between 4 to 20% due to the metabolizing process in the digestive tract.
 A big reason why edibles sometimes get a bad reputation of being too intense has less to do with the dose and more to do with the patience of the user.
 If you want immediate results, stick to joints and tinctures.
 But if you’re fine waiting a half hour to feel all those amazing benefits, and have the time to feel those effects for longer, then Dad Grass Gummies could be perfect for you

 - Sublingual Consumption (Tinctures) - The best way to experience the full benefits of Cannabis tincture is to take it sublingually to ensure you’re getting as much of the good stuff as possible.
 Sublingual consumption, on the other hand, places the therapeutic compounds directly into the bloodstream without having to go through the digestive tract and the liver.
 We recommend placing your desired dosage of your favorite tincture under your tongue and waiting about 30 seconds before swallowing (if it helps, sing the chorus of Bye, Bye Miss American Pie in your head while you wait).
 The arterial blood supply under your tongue needs time to absorb the CBD, CBG, CBN or THC to ensure your endocannabinoid system receives all the benefits of hemp.
 When taken sublingually, tinctures can have a bioavailability between 40 to 50%.
+So if you're wondering will tinctures work if edibles don't, they might if the sublingual consumption method works better with your body.

 What Does “Bioavailability” Mean and Why Does It Matter?